 In addition, the Ministry of Health, Labor and Welfare's Department of Pharmaceutical Sciences and Living Hygiene has issued a document entitled "Publication of Guidance on the Principles and Practices of Medical Device Cybersecurity by the International Medical Device Regulatory Authority Forum (IMDRF) (request for dissemination)".
 It has been shown that IMDRF guidance will be introduced to medical device manufacturers and distributors by about 2023.
 Examination based on this guidance will start from 2022 at the earliest, and it is expected that cybersecurity measures for medical devices will be required.
-By the way, IMDRF's Medical Device Cybersecurity WG is chaired by the US FDA's Head of Medical Device Cybersecurity Guidance, which is led by the United States.
-In addition, the above ISO 14971 is referred to in the IMDRF guidance as a risk management principle for medical devices.
+By the way, IMDRF's Medical Device Cybersecurity WG is chaired by the US FDA's Head of Medical Device Cybersecurity Guidance, which is led by the UNTRF guidance as a risk management principle for medical devices.